-The collection is a physical collection that is currently not accessible in an electronic format; however, ongoing projects are creating digital images of new slides that will be added to the collection.
+The FGS thin section collection is currently not accessible in an electronic format; however, ongoing projects are creating digital images of new slides that will be added to the collection.
 Additional information can be accessed on ScienceBase.

 Collection Viewing by Appointment only